-Join Scott Simpson for an in-depth discussion in this video What you need to know before continuing, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video What you need to know before continuing, part of Learning Bash Scripting.

 If you're a system administrator, or you want to become one, this is a good place to start.
 I'm going to assume that you have some familiarity with working at an OS-10 or a Linux Command Line.
 This course doesn't cover individual commands and syntax, that are used at the command line itself, in depth.
 If that's what you're looking for, a better place to start would be the first eight chapters of Kevin Skoglund's UNIX for Mac OS X Users, here on lynda.com.
 If you're a Linux user, don't be scared off by the Mac OS X in the name of the course.
 It's a great guide to the born-again shell.
 If you're already familiar with a command line, you're in the right place.

 You'll be extending that knowledge into creating multi-line scripts.
 If you're already familiar with programming, you should have a pretty easy time of following along.
 If not don't worry.
 If you get stuck with any of the general programming concepts that I'll be talking about pause this course and jump over to Simon Allerdice's Foundations of Programming: Fundamentals course here on lynda.com.
 Though he uses java script to show basic programming concepts, most of the concepts will apply here with bash, even if it looks a little different.
 And remember, if you're unclear on what a particular command is, you've already got a reference right at your finger tips with the man command.